 Enough rambling – if you liked this recipe, don’t forget to leave a review or comment below.
 I’m so intrigued to hear about your takes on this super duper easy pasta!

 Rinse grilled peppers and add to a pan.
-Warm up on medium heat for 3-5 minutes, then add the rest of your ingredients.

 Serve with fresh chives or basil, sesame seeds and a sprinkle of vegan cheese.